Data-Driven Nonlinear TDOA for Accurate Source Localization in Complex Signal Dynamics: Results

 \subsubsection{AFib}

 To localize the rotor core leading to atrial fibrillation, we utilized a fixed rotor core within an 80mm x 80mm square and positioned anchors at known locations selected at random to determine the rotor center's position.
 The results shown in Figure \ref{fig:NTDOA_errQ} (left) indicate that using TDOA, 100\% of the estimates were within a 15mm radius of the rotor center.
 The performance improved for mTDOA and NTDOA, with nearly 100\% of the estimates being within a 5mm radius for NTDOA.
-Similarly, from Figure \ref{fig:NTDOA_errCurve} (left), the mean absolute error (MAE) was highest for TDOA, which assumed a constant speed of propagation.
-The MAE decreased by 50\% when the signal propagation speed was considered unknown for mTDOA, and the MAE was lowest for NTDOA as it continuously estimated the speed and direction as it solved for the target.
+In Figure \ref{fig:NTDOA_errCurve} (left), the mean absolute error (MAE) was highest for TDOA, which assumed a constant speed of propagation.
+The MAE decreased by 50\% when the signal propagation speed was considered unknown for mTDOA, and was the lowest for NTDOA, which jointly estimates the speed and direction of propagation and the target location.

 It is important to note that we used an average signal propagation speed of 0.7 m/s from literature \cite{young2010anisotropy} as the assumed propagation speed when using the TDOA algorithm.
 We can see from Table \ref{table:speed} that the speed of propagation estimates from mTDOA and NTDOA are closer to 0.36 m/s.
 This leads to a significant estimation error when using TDOA.
 However, NTDOA accurately captured the signal's propagating dynamics, estimated a more accurate target location, and performed the best among the evaluated methods.